Environmental law and practice in Australia: overview

 Expenditure incurred for an environmental protection activity is deductable.
 An environmental protection activity is an activity carried out for the purposes of preventing, fighting or remedying pollution, or treating, cleaning-up, removing or storing waste where the pollution or waste has resulted, or is likely to result, from an earning activity in a site on which the taxpayer carried on, carries on, or proposed to carry on a business activity.

-There is a focus in current legislative reform on simplifying the processes involved.
+There is an increasing focus in current legislative reform on simplifying and streamlining the processes involved in environmental regulation.

 Main activities.
 The EPA is a five-member board with statutory obligations under the EP Act to conduct EIAs, implement procedures to protect the environment and to provide advice to the Minister for Environment on environmental matters.

 Main activities.
-The SEWPAC is the Commonwealth body with responsibility for environment protection and conservation of biodiversity, air quality, national fuel quality standards, land contamination and water policy.
+The DOE is the Commonwealth body with responsibility for environment protection and conservation of biodiversity, air quality, national fuel quality standards, land contamination and water policy.

 Description.
 Official and up-to-date Western Australian state law publisher.